Shop With A Cop: The History

 Once the shopping is done, all of the gifts are brought back to City Hall, where they are wrapped by members of Spring Hills Presbyterian Church and Point of Refuge.
 Then volunteers from the Police Department and City decorate the hall, complete with Christmas trees, donated by a local lot in Byrnes Mill, lights and more.
 Kids and their families as well as other community members are invited to the banquet, which includes an awards ceremony, good food and a visit from Santa himself, who helps to pass out the gifts before the night ends.

-It takes a whole team to put together an event of this magnitude -- from the caring vision of Lt.
-Ide to the community supporters who take part every year.
+It takes a whole team to put together an event of this magnitude -- from the caring vision of the former team to the community supporters who take part every year.
 There are a number of great community partners including Brian Stevens at Company B BBQ who does all the cooking for the dinner and donates some of the food.

-“He has been instrumental in the success of the banquet,” Chief said.
+“He has been instrumental in the success of the banquet,” Dougherty said.

 Special Thanks goes to friends at Spring Hills Presbyterian Church and Point of Refuge Church for doing such a great job wrapping the gifts, WalMart in High Ridge for providing shopping “helpers” and a private check-out lane as well as a percentage off the total sales, Deer Creek USA Golf and Fore Honor Event Center for use of the space, volunteers and everyone who contributed to success of Shop With A Cop.